GiTilemac/GiTil_BusinessIntelligence/README.md

  * SQL Server Data Tools for Visual Studio 2015
  * Microsoft Excel 2010
  * Microsoft PowerBI (2.51.4885.543)

-Contains public sector information licensed under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+Prerequisites:
+1. Ensure that 'SQL Server' and 'SQL Server Analysis Services' are launched.
+2. Update any filepaths
+3. See Report for more information on how and where to place the necessary files for proper data warehouse function.

   References:
  * https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data
  * https://www.gov.uk/drink-drive-limit

+---
+Contains public sector information licensed under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).